 I do several things with photographs that I release “into the wild” in electronic form:

-1. I limit the size to approximately 600 pixels in the longest dimension.
+- I limit the size to approximately 600 pixels in the longest dimension.
 This seems like a decent compromise between showing some detail, being reasonably visible as a screen image, and not providing more image detail than necessary.
-(This size also displays well on a wider range of viewing systems.)
+(This size also displays well on a wider range of viewing systems, from smartphones to tables and computers.)

-4. Some watermark text is usually included somewhere within the image as well.
-I try to strike a balance between visibility and trying not to interfere too much with the image itself.
+Some watermark text is usually included somewhere within the image as well.
+I try to strike a balance between visibility and avoiding too much interference with the image itself.

 (If you are interested in how I create my borders/watermarks, I have posted some information here at the blog – try starting here.)